stratus

 Give agents the ability to call functions

 Tools let agents call your TypeScript functions.
 Each tool has a name, description, Zod parameter schema, and an execute function.
+Stratus requires Zod 4 (zod@^4.0.0).

-Stratus handles the full tool loop automatically - Zod validation, parallel execution, error recovery, and 429 retries.
+Stratus handles the full tool loop automatically - parallel execution, error recovery, and 429 retries.
 No JSON.parse(), no dispatch tables, no manual message management.
 See the Agentic Tool Use guide for the full picture.

 Defining a Tool